fosshostorg/policy/README.txt

      related to unavoidable/required disclosure.
-  9. We will retain and fully and faithfully report (usually, eventually) publicly such information (however specific and detailed) as we must to satisfy due diligence.
+  9. We will retain and fully and faithfully report (usually, eventually) publicly such information (however specific and detailed) as we must to satisfy such diligence as we find due and proper.
-  10. We share (especially) our vital records more often than we are required but we do so if, when, and as we may choose.
+  10. We share when we can from (especially) our vital records more often than we are required but we do so (but if, when, and as we may choose).
   11. We effect procedures and internal systems specific to keeping our vital records, for example such as all those needed for/by the office of the regulator of the CIC.